-A complete and official transcript is available from the Office of Records.
+Transcripts include all academic coursework across all programs of study and are available from the Office of Records.
 Official transcripts cost $5.00 each and can be ordered through the student/alumni portal or by going to the National Student Clearinghouse website (https://mystudentcenter.org/).
 Requests not submitted through online ordering require an Official Transcript form from the Records Office website and a student’s handwritten signature.
 Transcripts marked for pick up will not be released to anyone other than the student except by a signed, written authorization submitted to the Records Office; photo i.d. is required for pick up.
 Unofficial transcripts are free and available through the student portal as well as at the Office of Records.
+Official transcripts require approximately 10 business days for processing before being released.
 Expedited processing and mailing options may be available for an additional fee.

 The academic year at PLNU is divided into fall and spring semesters of 15 weeks, followed by two summer sessions.
 A complete listing of important dates is found in the Catalog as well as on the website.
 In addition, the university posts on its website class schedules that contain information about course offerings, fees, and other details pertinent to these terms of study.